tgfukuda/be-master/db/ACID.md

 ## Composition rather than Inheritance

-To extend a struct, [composition](https://www.geeksforgeeks.org/composition-in-golang/) is a preferred way to inheritance.
+To extend a struct, [composition](https://www.geeksforgeeks.org/composition-in-golang/) is a preferred way to inheritance in golang.

 Note: https://hackthology.com/object-oriented-inheritance-in-go.html